Early Computing

 At last I had achieved what I had set out to do back in 1956 when I experimented with bits of card and a knitting needle !

-One of the cutest little PCs that I have owned was the first Compaq Laptop LT286.
-For more detail see HERE
+One of the cutest little PCs that I have owned was the first Compaq Laptop SLT286.

 Early Compaq laptop

 HOWEVER..
 The wheel has come full circle due to cheap disk space and broadband speeds.
-It is now possible to get FREE access to 25 Gb of web based hard disk space on which you can keep your photographs, documents and even programs (see Mediamax.com) .
-These can be accessed from ANY computer that can access the Internet.
-Fortunately the initiative, which was frowned upon in the days of the dumb terminal and mainframe computer, has not been stifled and people's computing skills all over the world are increasing at an incredible rate.
+It is now possible to get FREE access to 25 Gb of web based hard disk space on which you can keep your photographs, documents and programs .
+These can be accessed from ANY computer or smartphone that can access the Internet.
+So, eventually people will be able to do most things with an inexpensive computer they can carry around with them.
+Fortunately, initiative, which was frowned upon in the days of the dumb terminal and mainframe computer, has not been stifled and people's computing skills all over the world are increasing at an incredible rate.
 Long live the PC !